Computer-assisted construction of $SU(2)$-invariant negative Einstein metrics: Introduction and preliminaries

 \begin{itemize} \item For a point singular orbit (nut, $M=\mathbb{R}^4$), there is a 2-parameter family of anti-self-dual metrics which appears in Hitchin's work \cite{H95}.
 This includes hyperbolic space and the pseudo-Fubini--Study metric \cite{P85}. \item When the singular orbit is $S^2$ and the principal orbit is $SO(3)/\mathbb{Z}_2$ (bolt, $M=\mathcal{O}(-4)$), we see a 2-parameter family of complete solutions, out of which there is a (biaxial) Kähler metric which appears in a work of H. Pedersen \cite{P85}.
 The rest of the triaxial metrics (see Figure \ref{b1hplot}), all non-Kähler and non self-dual, appear to be new. \item When the singular orbit is $S^2$ and the principal orbit is $SO(3)$ (bolt, $M=\mathcal{O}(-2)$), we see a 2-parameter family of non-self-dual complete metrics, out of which there is a 1-parameter family of Kähler metrics due to Dancer--Strachan \cite{DS94}. \item When the singular orbit is $S^2$ and the principal orbit is $SU(2)$ (bolt, $M=\mathcal{O}(-1)$), we see a 2-parameter family of complete metrics which are not self-dual nor Kähler. \end{itemize}

-\textit{Remarks. } Numerical evidence for the existence of these two-parameter families of metrics has been independently found in the recent preprint \cite{D25}.
+\textit{Remarks.} Numerical evidence for the existence of these two-parameter families of metrics has been independently found in the recent work \cite{D25}.
 The author of the latter work also proves their existence in an open neighbourhood of the 1-dimensional subset of parameter space corresponding to $U(2)$-invariant metrics using perturbative methods.
 However, the procedure in the present work allows the construction of metrics that are genuinely triaxial, in the sense of being ``arbitrarily far away'' from being biaxial/$U(2)$-invariant.

-Our proof method, however, does not yield any information as to what happens at the boundaries of the shaded region of Figure \ref{b1hplot}, nor where that boundary lies.
+Our proof method, however, is limited to constructing metrics in an infinitesimal neighbourhood of any particular point in the shaded region of Figure \ref{b1hplot}.
+Consequentially, we do not obtain any information as to what happens at the boundaries of the region, nor where that boundary lies.
 These questions warrant further investigation using different methods.